 Franklin Lakes, New Jersey: Gravity-Defying Exit Ramp (Gone)Issac Newton might have had second thoughts if he took this exit ramp.
+The ramp no longer exists.

 - I-287 exit 59, then one mile southeast on Hwy 208.
 The "hill" is the exit ramp from Hwy 208 to Ewing Ave.